• Skip to primary navigation

 Notes

-NOTE: You can simply squeeze the water from the cucumber and not drain the sour cream and Greek yogurt if you're short on time.
-We do this often - just know that some water will leak out as it's stored, but you can drain it off or mix it in.
+We do this often.
+Some water will leak out as it’s stored, but you can drain it off or mix it in.

 • White Balsamic Vinegar.
 You can use any light colored vinegar such as apple cider vinegar, white wine vinegar, etc.